INDUCT at KI

 The overarching research goal of the INDUCT (Interdisciplinary Network for Dementia Utilising Current Technology) project is to improve the usability of technology in dementia care by evaluating its effectiveness and implementation issues.

-The INDUCT network comprises seven world-leading research organisations plus IDES, an enterprise for technology, research and care, as well as eight partner organisations, two other major universities and three other enterprises.
+The INDUCT network comprises seven world-leading research organisations plus IDES, an enterprise for technology, research and care, as well as eight partner-organisations, two other major universities and three other enterprises.
 INDUCT works with INTERDEM, a large international collaboration enabling training and opportunities to develop capacity for future research in dementia care.
-A total of 15 Early Stage Researchers (ESRs) will be hosted across the INDUCT network, two of these in the CACTUS research group at KI.
+15 Early Stage Researchers (ESRs), i.e. PhD-students, are hosted across the INDUCT network, two of these in the CACTUS research group at KI.

-- Everyday technology in public space meets people with dementia, and
+- Everyday technology in public space meets people with dementia

 - Access and ability to use everyday technology among older adults with dementia.